kopacm/Tableau-Sales-Project/README.md

 ## **What I learned**

-- Framework which i can apply for
+- Framework which I can apply for next project I will do in Tableau
+- Choose Charts and Draw Mockups before even starting with visualization
+- Creating parameter
+- Using calculated fields and make it dynamic by using parameter
+- Functions Window_max, Window_min, WINDOW_AVG, {FIXED}
+- Minimalism of Chart Axis titles
+- Creating Container Structure first and then Put All Charts in so it's easier to modify
+- Add/Hide Button for Filter